 Statutory objective Metric Unit of measurement Baseline Benchmark Outcome Benchmark achieved?
-Cost effectiveness CE #1: Agency cost savings Total cost to complete recertifications for combined program management units (in wages) \$10,335 (CY 2007) \$200,969 or less \$178,829 Yes enectiveness CE #2: Staff time savings Total time to complete recertifications for combined program management units 472 hours (CY 2007) 6,608 hours or fewer 5,540.5 hours Yes

-Staff time is calculated based on a 2011 voucher time study and 2013 public housing time study, which found that on average it took 16 minutes to key an annual review in HCV's data system of record, plus an average of 146 total minutes to complete a regular recertification in public housing.
+Cost CE #1: Agency cost savings Total cost to complete recertifications for combined program management units (in wages) \$10,335 (CY 2007) \$200,969 or less \$228,788 No effectiveness CE #2: Staff time savings Total time to complete recertifications for combined program management units 472 hours (CY 2007) 6,608 hours or fewer 6,953 hours No system of record, plus an average of 146 total minutes to complete a regular recertification in public housing.
 The time required for a regular recertification in public housing is used as a proxy for the equivalent amount of time required to complete an annual tax credit certification in the HOPE VI units.
 The baseline figure is derived from the average total time required to complete a public housing annual review plus the average total time required to complete a project-based voucher annual review.